Skip to main content

 • Try not to panic.
 Just take your time and go at a pace that you’re comfortable with.

-• Don’t feel like you need to nail things first time, you can always re-film takes that you might not be happy with.
+• One of our essential corporate video interview tip is that you shouldn’t feel like you need to nail things first time.
+You can always re-film takes that you might not be happy with.

 • If speaking directly into the camera, try to envisage speaking to the person behind the camera, or directly to the viewer.
 Sitting up straight and projecting your voice beyond the camera really helps.